mattermost/mattermost-handbook/operations/research-and-development/product/product-planning/feature-requests.md

 The first one is [Uservoice](https://mattermost.uservoice.com/forums/306457-general).
 Uservoice is open to the public, and anyone is able to submit a request or upvote existing requests.
 We often send community members to this site when they request features.

-The second place is in ProductBoard.
-ProductBoard is an internal tool used for tracking and prioritizing feature reqeusts.
-Customer-facing teams can add notes to ProductBoard based on [this process](https://handbook.mattermost.com/operations/research-and-development/product/how-to-guides-for-product/how-to-use-productboard#2-day-in-the-life-of-a-customer-support-manager-customer-success-manager-or-solution-architect).
+The second place is in productboard.
+Productboard is an internal tool used for tracking and prioritizing feature reqeusts.
+Customer-facing teams can add notes to productboard based on [this process](https://handbook.mattermost.com/operations/research-and-development/product/how-to-guides-for-product/how-to-use-productboard#2-day-in-the-life-of-a-customer-support-manager-customer-success-manager-or-solution-architect).

 The Product Management team uses the information from both Uservoice and ProductBoard to help prioritize features for the roadmap.